Skip to content

 Where can I buy vintage furniture in Vancouver?

-We carry a curated selection of vintage mid-century furniture at our showroom at 1545 West 4th Avenue, open Monday through Saturday from 10am to 5:30pm.
-Our collection includes Danish rosewood and teak pieces sourced and assessed individually.
+We carry a curated collection of vintage Danish teak and rosewood furniture at our showroom at 1545 West 4th Avenue, open Monday through Saturday.

 Is buying vintage furniture more sustainable?